Max-im/card-deck/README.md

 This will create an executable file in the project directory.

-## Usage

-The application provides a CLI interface for interacting with the card deck.

 ## License

 This project is licensed under the MIT License